Fit call

 Sometimes, for companies that need regular senior SQL Server review but not daily ownership.
 If SQL Server needs daily internal ownership, a full-time DBA is usually the better answer.

 Monthly support is the main ongoing service.
-These pages help when the work starts as a narrower review.
+These pages help when the work starts as a guide question or a narrower review.

 Use the broader consulting page when the work is not yet clearly monthly support.